1. Home: Explore careers

 • provide accurate nutritional information for food labelling

-• test the safety and quality of food
+• test samples to make sure they meet safety and quality standards

-• investigate and resolve problems, like customer complaints or quality issues
+• investigate and fix problems, like customer complaints or quality issues

 Working environment

-You could work at a research facility or in a laboratory.
+You could work at a research facility, in a laboratory or in a factory.

 You may need to wear protective clothing.